rmariuzzo/Laravel-JS-Localization/README.md

 Usage
 -----

-This project comes with a command that generate the JavaScript version of all your messages found at: `app/lang` directory.
+This project comes with a command that generate the JavaScript version of all your messages found at: `app/lang` or `resources/lang` directory.
 The resulting JavaScript file will have the whole bunch of messages and a thin library similar to Laravel's `Lang` class.

 **Generating JS messages**